Best Practices Series: Sender-Controlled Private Email – Protection in the Cloud and Recipient’s Devices

-How are the sender-controlled privacy features used?
+How are the sender-controlled private email features used?
 EPRIVO includes special privacy features that can be associated with each EPRIVO email we send.
 The availability of features depends on the type of subscription, but here we will discuss them in general.
 Importantly, these features are above the baseline privacy of email content that is always present in the cloud as well as in the sender/recipient devices.

-- Set expiration: You can set a time in the future when you want an email to expire, which means that the recipient will not be able to view the email you send beyond that time.
+- Set expiration in private email: You can set a time in the future when you want an email to expire, which means that the recipient will not be able to view the email you send beyond that time.
 When is this feature useful?
 We can set an expiration date when sending a sensitive email that does not need to be accessible after an initial timeframe because there is simply no reason for it to be.
 It may be a good habit to set a 6-month expiration, for example.
 The recipient is unlikely to notice; and will be unable to see that a particular email has an expiration date set.

 - No forwarding: When this feature is set a recipient cannot forward the email body to any party outside the original email list.
 Setting it ensures that sensitive information in email bodies is not leaked outside the original recipients – again, as was intended by the sender.